AD 43

-AD 43 chars (XLIII) was a common year starting on Tuesday (link will display the full calendar) of the Julian calendar.
+AD 43 (XLIII) was a common year starting on Tuesday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Caesar and Vitellius (or, less frequently, year 796 Ab urbe condita).
 The denomination AD 43 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.